-One (1) program had on-going noncompliance and received focused monitoring in January 2018.
-Correction of systemic noncompliance and individual cases of noncompliance corrections could not be verified during this focused monitoring visit.
+Program 1: Program 1 had ongoing noncompliance identified in June 2017 and received focused monitoring in January 2018.
+Correction of systemic noncompliance and individual cases not be verified during this focused monitoring visit.
 In March 2018, the program's contract was terminated.
-Susbequent to this program's closure, the Part C Office identified that all chidlren with identified noncompliance in this indicator had exited early intervention servies, therefore, no further verification is required, consisten with OSEP mmemo 09-02.
+Subsequent to this program's closure, the Part C Office identified that all child this indicator had exited early intervention services, therefore, no further verification is required, consistent with OSEP memo 09-02.